 - Remove the leaves from the broccoli rabe and set them aside.

 - Attach the flat beater to your stand mixer.
-Mix your flour, 3 eggs, and cooked broccoli rabe leave puree in the mixing bowl on low speed.
+Mix your flour, 3 eggs, and the processed broccoli rabe leaves on low speed.
 Once combined, remove the flat beater and attach the dough hook.
-Knead for 3-4 minutes on “stir” or speed 1 until the dough indents when you poke it.
+Knead for 3-4 minutes on “stir” or speed 1 until the dough is incorporated and indents when you poke it.
 Cover the bowl and let the gluten strands relax for 30 minutes.

 - Mix your cooked broccoli rabe stems & florets with the ricotta cheese in a bowl.
 Season with salt and pepper to taste.
 Set aside.